-‘Why are you trying to get me fired?’: Ex-Seattle activist now engaged in battle with Spokane police
+‘Why are you trying to get me fired?’: Former Seattle activist now engaged in battle with Spokane police

 Throughout the 2000s he stood outside Seattle police precincts and City Hall with bull’s-eye signs around his neck protesting excessive force, police shootings and unequal treatment of people of color.
 In particular, he demonstrated against the shooting death of John T. Williams, a Native American man who was killed while holding a 3-inch wood carving knife after he did not respond to an officer’s commands.
 The department ruled the shooting in 2010 was unjustified and the officer resigned.

 “I know that officers have a hell of a job.
 It’s a couple seconds interaction and a lifetime of questions that can happen in one incident,” Peace said.
-“They have a very hard job and they are under-resourced, under appreciated. … My activism has never been about being against them; it’s about wanting them to be the heroes I think they should be.”
+“They have a very hard job and they are under-resourced, under-appreciated. … My activism has never been about being against them; it’s about wanting them to be the heroes I think they should be.”

-Peace’s relationship with Seattle police deteriorated quickly around 2003, when he said he followed then-Seattle police Chief Gil Kerlikowske’s car with a sign that said the police chief didn’t care about black people during the Seafair torchlight parade.
+Peace’s relationship with Seattle police deteriorated quickly around 2003, when he said he followed then-Seattle Police Chief Gil Kerlikowske’s car with a sign that said the police chief didn’t care about black people during the Seafair torchlight parade.
 Kerlikowske had promised Peace a meeting but didn’t follow through, Peace said.

 Peace said he was arrested for protesting so close to Kerlikowske at the parade.
 After he was released from jail, Peace said he filled the chief’s voicemail with messages explaining why he was an activist and what happened at the parade, which were later cited in Kerlikowske’s restraining order against him, Peace said.